jerodsanto/blog/_posts/2012-05-20-enumerables-star-ect-methods-reimplemented-using-each_with_object.md

 end
 {% endhighlight %}

 I expected that to work, but sadly it does not.
 It turns out that you can't mutate `nil` using `each_with_object`.
-That actually makes sense, because you can't normally assign to nil, but it sure isn't very useful.
+That actually makes sense, because you can't normally assign to `nil`, but it sure isn't very useful.
 No matter what you do inside the block, it just returns `nil`.

 So for this particular method, I reverted to `inject`, which does allow you to pass `nil` into it and come out with something else: